Icelain/YTStreamer/README.md

 Requires gstreamer and python3-gst-1.0
 ```
 Works on linux.
-You might be able to get it working on mac.
+You might be able to get it working on macos.

 This depends on gstreamer so you're out of luck if you use windows.